melindaleung/CSX450-1_Final-Exam/README.md

 #### 3. Description of Dataset

 This dataset is 269528 bytes, or approxiamately 270 kB.
-This data has 9 attributes collected from a study on 4177 abalone.
+This dataset has 9 attributes collected from a study on 4177 abalone.
 Variables include sex, length, diameter, height, whole weight, shucked weight, viscera weight, shell weight, and number of rings.
 The last attribute, number of rings, is the attribute to predict, either as a continuous value or as a classification problem.
 This value represents the age of the abalone.

 ```{r}
 'data.frame':	4177 obs. of  9 variables: